Cost–utility analysis: In health economics

 The incremental cost-effectiveness ratio (ICER) is the ratio between the difference in costs and the difference in benefits of two interventions.
 The ICER may be stated as (C1 – C0)/(E1 – E0) in a simple example where C0 and E0 represent the cost and gain, respectively, from taking no health intervention action.
 C1 and E1 would represent the cost and gain, respectively of taking a specific action.
 So, an example in which the costs and gains, respectively, are $140,000 and 3.5 QALYs, would yield a value of $40,000 per QALY.
 These values are often used by policy makers and hospital administrators to determine relative priorities when determining treatments for disease conditions.
-It is important to note that CUA measures relative patient or general population utility of a treatment or pharmacoeconomic intervention.
+CUA measures relative patient or general population utility of a treatment or pharmacoeconomic intervention.
 Its results give no absolute indicator of the value of a certain treatment.

 The National Institute for Health and Care Excellence (NICE) in the UK has been using QALYs to measure the health benefits delivered by various treatment regimens.
 There is some question as to how well coordinated NICE and NHS are in making decisions about resource allocation.
 According to a recent study "cost effectiveness often does not appear to be the dominant consideration in decisions about resource allocation made elsewhere in the NHS".
 While QALYs are used in the United States, they are not utilized to the same degree as they are in Europe.

 In the United Kingdom, in January 2005, the NICE is believed to have a threshold of about £30,000 per QALY – roughly twice the mean income after tax – although a formal figure has never been made public.
 Thus, any health intervention which has an incremental cost of more than £30,000 per additional QALY gained is likely to be rejected and any intervention which has an incremental cost of less than or equal to £30,000 per extra QALY gained is likely to be accepted as cost-effective.
 This implies a value of a full life of about £2.4 million.
 For end of life treatments, a higher threshold of £50,000 per additional QALY gained is used by NICE.